saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 |`inject-forwarded-for`| Do not remove X-FORWARDED-FOR header from the proxied HTTP requests.|```--extra-info '{"inject-forwarded-for": true}'```|
 |`reply_body_max_size`| Set limit to the reply body size (unlimited by default).|```--extra-info '{"reply_body_max_size": "30 MB"}'```|

-You can specify a combination of several options, for example:
+You can specify a combination of several options.
+For example:

 ```bash
 --extra-info '{"inject-forwarded-for": true, "reply_body_max_size": "300 MB"}'